-Belli apparently wasted no time when he arrived in Kentucky making acquaintances and friends in high places.
-His involvement with groups over his six-year residency in Danville connected him with historic events and men, who at the time or were, or were later to become not only Freemasons, but leaders in communities and at the state and federal levels.
+When Belli arrived in Kentucky, he apparently wasted no time making acquaintances and friends in high places.
+His involvement with groups over his six-year residency in Danville connected him with historic events and men, who at the time were, or later became, not only Freemasons, but leaders in communities at the state and federal levels.

-By December 1786 Belli organized The Political Club in Danville, Kentucky.30 The Club is credited for ultimately leading the effort toward statehood.
+By December 1786 Belli organized the Political Club in Danville, Kentucky.29 The Club is credited for ultimately leading the effort toward statehood.

 The topic of debate for each meeting was selected a month in advance.
 Some meeting nights, the topic was related to the district of Kentucky's relationship to Virginia; other nights it was national in scope.
-For several consecutive meetings, the members debated the federal constitution, clause by clause, and suggested amendments.31
+For several